Josh Burns (politician): Early life

 Burns was born and raised in Caulfield, Victoria.
 His maternal grandmother came to Australia as a Jewish refugee from Nazi Germany.
 His paternal grandfather was born in London and came to Australia via Israel, while his paternal grandmother was born in Scotland.
-His grandfather fought in Israel's 1948 War of Independence.
+His grandfather fought in the 1948 Arab–Israeli War.
 He was educated at Gardenvale Primary School and Mt Scopus Memorial College, a Jewish day school.
 He then went to Monash University, where he initially studied commerce, before switching to politics and history.
-In his youth, Burns was Chair of the Melbourne SKIF; the youth wing of the Australian Jewish Labour Bund.
-His mother has also been raised in the movement, likewise his father was raised in Hashomer Hatzair.
+In his youth, Burns was a chair of the Melbourne SKIF, the youth wing of the Australian Jewish Labour Bund.
+His mother was also been raised in the movement; likewise, his father was raised in Hashomer Hatzair.

-Burns worked in a number of jobs prior to his election to parliament, including years working with a publishing company He was a staffer for Labor federal MP Michael Danby, and from 2014 to 2019 worked as a senior adviser to the Premier of Victoria, Daniel Andrews.
+Burns worked in a number of jobs prior to his election to parliament, including years working with a publishing company.
+He was a staffer for Labor federal MP Michael Danby, and from 2014 to 2019 worked as a senior adviser to the premier of Victoria, Daniel Andrews.